kohlhofer/Crossings/chapters/chapter-03.md

 The people disperse, walking back to their homes, their farms, their daily struggles.
 The weeping woman has composed herself, clutching her handkerchief.
 She walks away alone, her steps careful, her head down.

 Ada lingers after the others leave, moving through the empty pews to stack hymnals and straighten cushions.
-She works with quiet efficiency, her service continuing beyond the formal worship.
+She works with quiet efficiency, her service continuing beyond the worship.
 Calvin moves through the church, closing windows, adjusting chairs.
 Their paths cross near the altar.
 A moment of proximity, nothing more, but she steps aside, maintains distance.
 Her movements remain careful, measured.
 When a hymnal slips from her hands, she retrieves it quickly, avoiding his eyes.
 The efficiency masks the tremor in her fingers.

 He pauses beside her, sets down a small wrapped bundle on the altar rail.
 "For the poor box," he says quietly.
 She nods, does not look at the bundle, but her hand brushes his as she reaches for another hymnal.
 The touch is brief, deliberate.
 She picks up the bundle, unwraps it partially—fabric, blue and worn soft.
 She wraps it again, places it carefully aside.
 "I'll see it gets where it needs to go," she says, voice barely above a whisper.